Git-Food/delivery-ui/README.md

 https://github.com/Git-Food/delivery

-Please note that our application was bootsrapped using `create-react-app`.
+Please note that our application was bootstrapped using `create-react-app`.
 As such, we have supplied the default `create-react-app` readme at the bottom for reference.

 ## Relevant Project Documentation & Presentation